garden-io/garden/docs/reference/commands.md

   # The output log from the run.
   log:

+  # An optional, more detailed diagnostic error message from the plugin.
+  diagnosticErrorMsg:

 # Local file paths to any exported artifacts from the Run's execution.
 artifacts:
 ```